What is a bon vivant?

 A bon vivant is someone in a jovial mood, who likes to enjoy life and especially the pleasures of the table.
 Generally, without compromise, without concessions.
 We want to continue to enjoy our delicious dairy products, while being respectful of animals and the planet.

 Why develop complementary solutions to our current way of food production?

 The Food and Agriculture Organization of the United Nations estimates that by 2050 the global demand for animal protein will increase by 50 to 100%.
 However, our current agricultural production system causes climatic disturbances (increase in the volume of greenhouse gases, overexploitation of agricultural land which leads to long-term impoverishment, overuse of the volume of water necessary for production) that we we can no longer ignore.
-Thanks to precision fermentation, it is now possible to produce milk proteins, which we then use to bring you real and delicious dairy products, without the need for animals or agricultural land.
-Bon Vivant's mission is to initiate an agricultural revolution to offer you complementary solutions for sustainable and responsible nutrition.
+Besides, milk production is decreasing worldwide while demand for dairy products is on the rise.
+Thanks to precision fermentation, it is now possible to produce milk proteins, which can be turned into real and delicious dairy products but without the need for animals or agricultural land.
+Bon Vivant's mission is to offer a complementary solutions for sustainable and responsible nutrition.

 Where does precision fermentation come from?